27 Drop-Dead Gorgeous Beaches Worth Planning an Entire Trip Around This Year 💦🏖️

 La Loberia Beach is the perfect example of the wildlife you can expect to find on any given beach in the Galapagos.

 While it’s a pebbly beach instead of sandy, what makes this spot special is the wildlife.
-Sea lions nap on on the warm shoreline, marine iguanas lounge nearby, and birds swoop overhead.
+Sea lions nap on the warm shoreline, marine iguanas lounge nearby, and birds swoop overhead.

 There’s a short hike to get there, but once you arrive, the water is calm and swimmable and the curious sea lions will often swim with you, too!
 The entire beach feels like a front-row seat to nature doing its thing.